-The accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements and in preparing the opening IFRS statement of financial position at January 1, 2017 for the purposes of the transition to IFRS, unless otherwise indicated.
+The significant accounting policies applied in the preparation of these consolidated financial statements are set out as below.
+The accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements, except if mentioned otherwise (see also Note 3).
 The accounting policies have been applied consistently by consolidated entities.